linguae

 in the seven hundred and fifty-fourth year from the foundation of the city (in 1 A.D.)[4]

 In medieval and also neo-Latin the year is normally given in the modern system and the same is often done for the day of the month.
-When giving historical dates, either annō Dominī or ante Christum nātum (before the birth of Christ) can be added if necessary.
+When giving historical dates, either annō Dominī (in the year of the Lord) or post Chrīstum nātum (after the birth of Christ) can be added if necessary for the A,D./C.E period and ante Chrīstum nātum (before the birth of Christ) for B.C./B.C.E.

 diē vīcēnsimā prīmā Maiī mensis annō [Dominī] bismīllēnsimō sextō